These are standard costing guidelines, please check the funding opportunity text on the funding finder for any opportunity specific guidelines.

 - academic time preparing research proposals and time spent on dissemination after a grant has ended.
 These should be charged to ‘research support’ – an item within indirect costs

-- publication costs associated with peer reviewed journal articles and conference papers.
-These should not be included in grants as they are funded by UKRI article processing charge (APC) publication funding
+- publication costs associated with peer reviewed journal articles and conference papers should not be included in grants as they are funded by UKRI article processing charge (APC) publication funding

-- applications.
-These should be made at current (year one) prices, inclusive of VAT and other taxes, where applicable, with no allowance for inflation.
+- applications should be made at current (year one) prices, inclusive of VAT and other taxes, where applicable, with no allowance for inflation.
 Grants that are awarded will include a sum to take account of inflation and future pay awards over the duration of the grant

 - carbon offsets.
 These are not considered to be a direct research cost and will not therefore be funded on grants

 - general career development training costs.
 These are not considered to be a cost arising as a direct result of the grant activity, and are therefore not eligible to be charged as directly incurred to a grant.
 UKRI will however permit costs for specific training requirements that arise directly from the needs of the grant, such as specialist training.
 General training such as project management would not be an eligible cost to charge as directly incurred, however these costs can be covered using indirect funds

 - studentships or student resource may not be requested, or included, on BBSRC research grant applications.
 BBSRC studentships are only available through application to the various BBSRC training award schemes